nucleome/docs/source/component_other.rst

 ===================

 Sometimes you may already have a list of regions that they want to inspect, such as a list of ChIP-seq peaks, differentially expressed genes.
-However, go through abundant regions one-by-one by copying and pasting genomic coordinates is both time-consuming and inefficient.
+However, go through abundant regions one by one by copying and pasting genomic coordinates is both time-consuming and inefficient.
 Formating interesting regions into a bed file and plotting it as a track can provide a global profile of region-of-interest but still cannot solve the problem of efficient exploration of an individual region.
 Here, we provide a novel web component called Google Sheet viewer that can efficiently connect Genome Browser with a list of regions.